groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/delete/powerpoint.en.md

 ############################# More Formats #####################
 more_formats:
     enable: true
-    title: "Optimizing PowerPoint Slides with Node.js"
+    title: "Optimizing Powerpoint Slides with Node.js via Java"
     exclude: "POWERPOINT"
-    description: "Discover how the GroupDocs.Watermark Node.js API can streamline the process of removing watermarks from PowerPoint slides, facilitating clearer and more impactful presentations."
+    description: "Discover how the GroupDocs.Watermark for Node.js via Java API can streamline the process of removing watermarks from Powerpoint slides, facilitating clearer and more impactful presentations."
     items:
         # format loop 1
         - name: "Watermark PDF"